figield/tennis-score-logic/README.md

 - [x] Functional tests: Spock, Groovy
 - [x] Application architecture - simple structural due to complex logic and short time to implement
-- [x] Every modification is giving new object (kind of immutable) - this allows you to keep the history of the points Each object might be forwarded to storage without unnecessary reference to it.
-Also event sourcing pattern might be build on top of this solution.
+- [x] Every modification is giving new object (kind of immutable) - this allows you to keep the history of the points Each object might be forwarded to storage.

-## A few words from the author
+## A few words from the author about functional approach

 I know that functional approach is desired, but Java is not the best language to stick to that.
 - it is hard to debug lambda functions